Home » Session Chairs

 - assign order and times to accepted presentations and performances within your allotted session schedule

-All submissions and revisions must be completed by May 2nd, 2016.
-At that point the Google spreadsheet will be closed to you, and the information collected will be used to create the AES Proceedings for 2016.
+All submissions and revisions to presentation information must be completed by the Friday of week five, spring term.
+At that point the Google spreadsheet will be closed to you, and the information collected will be used to create the AES Proceedings Program.

 As the session chair, you have the responsibility of accepting or rejecting presentations for your session in a timely manner.
 Maintain regular communication with your student authors (or the faculty or staff members sponsoring students for your session) to monitor progress, remind them of deadlines, and provide them with guidelines or instructions specific to your session.

-You, the session chair, are responsible for managing the Proposal to Present submissions for your session, insuring they conform to the AES style guide (forthcoming), and assigning times to each approved presentation or performance within your session’s allotted schedule.
+You, the session chair, are responsible for managing the Proposal to Present submissions for your session including assigning times to each approved presentation or performance within your session’s allotted schedule.
 The dates listed on this page are hard deadlines.
 We recommend setting internal deadlines for your students and colleagues that provide buffer time for you as the session chair to complete all tasks prior to the AES deadlines.

 Should I complete an IRB application?